KOLANICH-tools/CleanUnwantedUpdates/README.md

 7. This tool downloads webpages from Microsoft website in order to analyze them to detect whether the update is unwanted.
 Please don’t keep this option constantly enabled because I (and I’m sure most of yours too, because the MS site is the main source of information about updates, it’d be stupid to overload such a site) don’t want Microsoft’s site being overloaded.
 If you want to debug this tool, please use some caching proxy (like [Fiddler](http://www.telerik.com/fiddler) with [AutoResponder](http://docs.telerik.com/fiddler/KnowledgeBase/AutoResponder)) ([set proxy](https://msdn.microsoft.com/ru-ru/library/windows/desktop/aa384059.aspx) in `util.js` file in functions `retrieveKB` and `retrievePage`).

+8. **At the moment there are problems in the tool: when given incorrect UTF-8 it behaves incorrectly and crashes with uncaught exception because of a trouble in WinHttpRequest.
+Use branch [```fixing-WinHttpRequest```](https://github.com/KOLANICH/CleanUnwantedUpdates/tree/fixing-WinHttpRequest) as a temporary solution.
+The abilities to detect unwanted updates are limited to the pages containing only valid Unicode.
+If you have any ideas how to bypass this issue, please, either create an PR or write the ideas to [#1](https://github.com/KOLANICH/CleanUnwantedUpdates/issues/1).**

 How-to use
 ==========